GafryDF/reflections/reflections.md

 How can you use the staging area to make sure you have one commit per logical change?

 > by adding all the changes (files) needed for that fix or logical commit ... in the staging area and from there do a commit

+### reflection (15)

+What are some situations when branches would be helpful in keeping your history organized?
+How would branches help?

+> branches can help with keeping a main working version and something for experimenting... like new features or different languages... etc